 The first important issue you need to understand is, what options do you have when looking for speakers for your home theater?
 Until you are clear on the different types of speakers, then it can be overwhelming.

 For example, they might buy a 5.1 surround package, and then add more speakers to make a 7.1 or 9.1 system.
-If you don’t know what a 5.1 or 7.1 speaker system is, check out my guide to speaker location and layouts.
+If you don’t know what a 5.1 or 7.1 speaker system is, check out my guide to stereo, surround sound and Dolby Atmos systems.

 Or, they might start with cheaper speakers, and then upgrade the most important ones when they can afford to.

 If you want to understand more about the role of each speaker in your system, take a look at ‘What Does Each Speaker Do in a Surround Sound System?‘.

 When it comes to setting any EQ and crossovers in your AV receiver, all the speakers should balance nicely.
 Heck, they will even look great together as they will be part of the same family.

 Well, you might want the option to build your system yourself.
 You might want a subwoofer from that manufacturer.
 And a satellite speaker from another.

 For some, it’s a lot of fun.
-For others, a packafe of speakers is the better choice.
+For others, a package of speakers is the better choice.

 Or, there are top-end bundles where each speaker is a high-class component in a surround sound system.

-Please note, I am not talking here about an all-in-one home theater system i.e. a system that includes the speakers and an amplifier.
+I am not talking here about an all-in-one home theater system i.e. a system that includes the speakers and an amplifier.
 If you are interested in one of these, I have an article here on choosing the best home theater systems.

 A soundbar provides the easiest way to improve on the sound that you get from your TV.

 The sound from your TV speakers can often be flat and uninspiring.
-It seems a shame to get a fantastic high-definition image on your flat screen TV – and then make do with your TVs built-in speakers.
-That won't do at all!
+It seems a shame to get a fantastic high-definition image on your flat screen TV – and then make do with your TV’s built-in speakers.

 Yet, many people don’t have space in their living room to install a true surround speaker system.
 Or, they don’t want to mess around with cables running around the room and speakers all over the place.

 Therefore, a soundbar sits along the front of your TV.
 Usually underneath, but you can install it above the TV if that is easier.

-built-in amplification to play the audio directly from your TV.
-No need for a
+Many soundbars are active systems.
+This means they have built-in amplification to play the audio directly from your TV.
+No need for a separate amplifier.

-an amplifier.
+However, you can also buy a passive soundbar, which will need an amplifier.
 A passive soundbar will often include the front left, center and front right speakers all in one unit.

-A few soundbars will also come in a package with a subwoofer.
-This can provide a good value system that will produce a fuller sound than those with just a soundbar.
+These soundbar systems can provide a good value setup that will produce a fuller sound than those with just a single soundbar.

 A center speaker will playback the center channel in a 5.1 surround sound mix.
 It will be a wide speaker that should be placed under or over the middle of your TV screen.